lokanta/lokanta.github.io/drops.md

 Keep the postcard as a message to your future self: remember this!

 Take it home, put it on your fridge, or keep it by your bed or your shrine, and remind yourself from time to time: this is what I have learned.

+## When’s a good time for a Dhamma Drop?

+When isn’t, really?
+You can invite Bhante Sujato for a Dhamma Drop:

+- Lunch time at your work or University
+- A short evening session
+- Weekend dana, get the family together
+- Early morning before work

+## Hosting a Dhamma Drop

+Dhamma Drops are local and specific, so if you want to host one, make sure you reach out to the people around you.
+They are specifically designed to be short, so people shouldn't be travelling a long way.

+The main requirements are simple:

+- A space that’s reasonably quiet and undisturbed
+- Some seats and mats
+- People!

+## Cost

+There’s no charge for a Dhamma Drop.
+We’ll collect donations to support the Monastery at the End of the World and SuttaCentral.

+If you need to hire a space, we can hopefully cover this from donations.

+## Transport

+Train is best.
+If we keep them at places near to public transport, we’ll come to you, no need to pick up.

+## Contact

+If you’re interested, pop us off an email at lokanta.vihara@gmail.com or reach out on Signal (our preferred messaging app).